programmer90000/linux-set-up-docs/initial-set-up.md

 > Note: If a warning sign appears above the icon, right-click on the desktop and select `Refresh Desktop`

+Do this for all files on [this page](https://github.com/programmer90000/linux-set-up-docs/tree/debian/desktop)

 ---

 ## Set Profile Picture